 In a world where the next fraud attempt is lurking around every corner, no company wants to create processes with different banks, tokens, and user lists for each of their different local entities.
 With this harmonization, companies start to rethink their processes and this naturally leads to in-house banking, including POBO (payments-on-behalf-of) and COBO (collections-on-behalf-of).

 As originally published on treasury-management.com

 I recently took some time to look into the Google Analytics for our blogs and noticed this blog post on Payments-on-behalf-of (POBO) and Collections-on-behalf-of (COBO) is getting a lot of traffic.
-I think this is because companies are increasingly focusing on harmonising their banking landscape to obtain better visibility of cash balances, to mitigate fraud risks and to improve automation and security in their treasury processes.
+I think this is because companies are increasingly focusing on harmonising their banking landscape to obtain better visibility of cash balances, mitigate fraud risks, and improve automation and security in their treasury processes.

 In a world where the next fraud attempt is lurking around every corner, no company wants to create processes with different banks, tokens, and user lists for each of their different local entities.
 With this harmonisation, companies start to rethink their processes and this naturally leads to in-house banking, including POBO and COBO.
 This is because the question soon arises as to why, for example, not all euro payments should be handled from one account, if that were possible within the regulatory context.

 Setting up an in-house bank doesn’t happen overnight.
 It’s the result of several steps taken to centralise an organisation’s cash management.
 The six steps are:

 - Managing corporate bank account structure.
 You can read more in our bank connectivity guide.

 - Harmonising and centralising the payment process.
 It’s also a way to mitigate the risk of payment fraud.
 You can read more in our payment fraud ebook.